-Know where girls are at all times.
-Keep track of girls' whereabouts.
+Know where individuals are at all times.
+Keep track of whereabouts.
 Conduct a head count before and after activities.
-Ensure that girls know where to go and how to act when confronted by strangers.
+Ensure everyone knows where to go and how to act when confronted by strangers.

 Review plans upon arrival.
 Adults should obtain a copy of the park guide to facilitate the visit and gain important information on park policies, as well as the location of restrooms and the first aid station.
 Plan the rides or events to attend with predetermined groups.